If your LinkedIn account vanished tomorrow, your contacts wouldn’t survive the move. Yet it doesn’t have to be this way.

 This is all still young: Bluesky only opened to the public in February 2024, and the protocol under it dates to 2023.
 Early enough that the momentum is hard to look away from, and early enough that plenty still needs fixing.
 The rest of this series digs into both.

-There’s a hole in everything I just told you, though.
-If your posts and contacts are yours, what actually proves you’re you, and not someone who grabbed your handle?
-That’s where this whole thing either falls apart or holds together.
+This also brings us to an interesting next step that is getting some heated discussions lately: who are you actually?
+If your posts and contacts are yours, what actually proves you’re you, and not someone who grabbed your name/handle?
+That’s where this whole thing could either fall apart or hold together.
 Let’s talk about that in Part 2.

 Part 1 of 7.
 Full series at /series/atproto/.
-I’m building two products on atproto, full disclosure on the series page.
+I’m building two products on atproto (details on the series page).